OpenSuSE Man Pages

 }

-Placing a '*' at the end of a line indicates that this is the final
+Placing a '*' after the closing bracket of a section name indicates

 The krb5.conf file can include other files using either of the follow-